-How to (Re-)Mount Badges on Microphone Bodies
+How to (Re)Mount Badges on Microphone Bodies

-Comes a time when a badge fell off the precious U47, or was never there on the used KM84 you bought.
+There comes a time when a badge fell off the precious U47, or was never there on the used KM84 you bought.
 You may have bought an overpriced badge on eBay and now want to be absolutely sure to not waste the effort and expense.

 Years of trials and mess-ups have taught me how to (re-)mount badges on Neumann, Telefunken and other mics, and I herewith share my tips.